The Sustainable Fashion Quest Innovations in Business and Policy

-Introduction Chapter 1: The Evolution of Fashion Business Models Chapter 2: The Fast Fashion Paradox Chapter 3: The Changing Face of Fast Fashion Chapter 4: The Realities on the Ground Chapter 5: The Policies of Consumerism Chapter 6: Challenging the System Chapter 7: Sustainable Fashion Legislation: An Analysis of Emerging Networks in Global Governance Chapter 8: Conclusion: The Way Ahead
+Prologue.
+Authors Bio.
+Introduction: A Letter to the Fashion Student.
+1 The Evolution of Fashion Business Models.
+2 The Fast Fashion Paradox.
+3 The Changing Face of Fast Fashion.
+4 The Realities on the Ground.
+5 The Policies of Consumerism.
+6 Sustainable Fashion Legislation: An Analysis of Emerging Networks in Global Governance.
+7 The Way Ahead.
+Appendix: List of All Nations.
+References.
+Index.

 "Nikolay Anguelov’s new book makes an important contribution to fashion sustainability scholarship through a critical analysis of the cultural legacy of the fashion industry.
 It focuses on the historical developments that have created the current industrial reality of unsustainable practices to provide an argument for the need for major cultural changes in consumption and commerce.
 The book enhances our understanding of what kind of change can support innovation aspects in business and policy towards sustainability."